Thaer-Maddah/dotfiles/suckless/slstatus/README.md

 # DWM status bar slstatus

-We can run slstatus bar at __startup__ by adding systemd user service:
+We can run slstatus bar at __startup__ by adding systemd user service and enable it:
 > ~/.config/systemd/user/slstatus.service